pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/slides/intro.md

 * Kernel
     * Provides a programming interface
     * Manages a system's resources
-    * Programs interact with the kernal via *system calls*.
+    * Programs interact with the kernel via *system calls*.
-* Mutli-user Support
+* Multi-user Support
     * Linux can support between 1 to 1,000 users concurrently.
     * *Depending on the hardware*